Arksine/moonraker/docs/web_api.md

 - `print`: If set to "true", Klippy will attempt to start the print after uploading.
 Note that this value should be a string type, not boolean.
-This provides compatibility with Octoprint's legacy upload API.
+This provides compatibility with OctoPrint's upload API.

 JSON-RPC request: Not Available